 Director of Community Engagement

-As Mike confronted and addressed his own thinking errors through rehabilitative programming, he realized there were many others like him: men who had made mistakes, were willing to hold themselves accountable and work hard, and were deserving of a second chance at a productive life.
-Mike made it his mission to use his communication and leadership skills to help these inmates realize their potential.
+As Mike confronted and addressed his own thinking errors through rehabilitative programming, he realized there were many others like him: men who had made mistakes, who were willing to hold themselves accountable and work hard, and who were deserving of a second chance at a productive life.
+Mike made it his mission to use his communication and leadership skills to help these men realize their potential.

-Since Mike’s release in December of 2013, he has continued his mission of preparing inmates for reintegration by returning to Richland Correctional as a volunteer for the Toledo Diocese Prison Ministry Team.
+Since Mike’s release in December of 2013, he has continued his mission of preparing men for reintegration by returning to Richland Correctional as a volunteer for the Toledo Diocese Prison Ministry Team.

 Mike has a highly successful background as a top producer & regional director in the health insurance industry for fortune 500 companies (Anthem Blue Cross and Blue Shield, Assurant Health), and has been a builder of markets as senior management with technology sector startups.
 Yet, it’s his role in changing lives that Mike experienced through his Leadership Development course at Richland Correctional Institution, along with his ongoing sobriety and alcohol recovery, that he views as his most rewarding and proudest achievements.